 You can take a picture of your boots and ask Google, "Can I use these to climb Mt.
 Fiji?" and Google will answer the question - and then give you recommendations for what else you should take hiking.

-In addition to the major updates that have been implemented by Google in the last year, there have also been some smaller improvements to their algorithms - for example Passage Ranking Update.
+In addition to the major updates that have been implemented by Google over the past year, there have also been some smaller improvements to their algorithms - for example, the Passage Ranking Update.

 With the implementation of the Passage Ranking Update, Google indexes not only entire landing pages, but also smaller passages from the page - also known as featured snippets.

 This is particularly useful for very specific searches and voice searches, as it makes it easier for the user to find exactly what they are looking for.
-Searches become more intentional over timeand featured snippets will become increasingly important in searches in the coming years.
+Searches are becoming more intentional over time, and featured snippets will become more and more important in searches in the coming years.

 Thanks to innovations like SIRI, Alexa and Google Assistant, voice search technology is evolving rapidly and has become much more popular in recent years.

-Households in Europe are starting to take notice of smartspeakers, and every year, the number of smartspeakers in households is rising sharply.
+Households across Europe are starting to take notice of smartspeakers, and every year the number of smartspeakers in households is increasing dramatically .

 To improve voice searches, focus on long-tail keywords, as voice searches tend to be longer keyword combinations and phrases.
 When users type on Google rather than voice search, there is a tendency to shorten the query down.

-I hope you feel totally on board with the new 2022 SEO trends, which will no doubt have an impact on how your website ranks in the future!
-Want to learn how to improve your website's user experience so you're sure to keep or rise even more in your rankings?
-Then read our SEO guide or contact me or one of my colleagues at Webamp via 70 60 50 28 or firstname.lastname@example.org.
+I hope you feel totally in tune with the new 2022 SEO trends, which will undoubtedly have an impact on how your website ranks in the future!
+Would you like to learn more about how to improve your website's user experience so that you can maintain or even increase your ranking?
+Then read our SEO guide or contact me or one of my colleagues at Webamp via 70 60 50 28 or email@example.com.
 As a SEO agency, we always have our finger on the pulse when it comes to best practices in the industry.

 Whether you're a generalist or a marketing specialist, our SEO specialists have put together some great advice for you on our blog.